BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-5/the_useeffect_hook.md

 <p data-height="500" data-theme-id="light" data-slug-hash="gjELaj" data-default-tab="js,result" data-user="Dangeranger" data-pen-title="Fetching API Data" class="codepen">See the Pen <a href="https://codepen.io/Dangeranger/pen/gjELaj/">Fetching API Data</a> by Joshua Burke (<a href="https://codepen.io/Dangeranger">@Dangeranger</a>) on <a href="https://codepen.io">CodePen</a>.</p>
 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>

+# useState in useEffect

+Using `useState` inside a `useEffect` callback is a fairly common practice, but you want to be a little careful when doing this

+- `useState`'s updater function triggers the `componentDidUpdate` lifecycle event
+- The callback function for `useEffect` gets called every time the component updates
+- Using the updater directly inside your `useEffect` callback causes an infinite loop
+- This is comparable to using `this.setState` inside `componentDidUpdate` in a class based component